 For SMEs and large corporations alike, this creates an urgent imperative to audit existing coverage with their broker.
-Policies once assumed safe - Commercial General Liability (CGL), Cyber, Tech Errors & Omissions, Directors & Officers Liability, Professional Indemnity, and Media Liability - are now under the microscope.
+Policies once assumed safe, including Commercial General Liability (CGL), Cyber, Tech Errors & Omissions, Directors & Officers Liability, Professional Indemnity, and Media Liability, are now under the microscope.
 Directors and C-suite executives may soon discover that their current policies contain dangerous ambiguities regarding AI-driven losses, or that protection will be explicitly carved out at the next renewal.
+For a practical guide to securing new cover, see Part 2: how to secure your firm as insurers retreat.

 For businesses that have rapidly deployed Generative AI tools, this insurer retreat leaves them exposed to significant risks with zero financial protection.